dinodev76/GC-Examples/README.md

 6. **TESTIO2**: Test writing a variable length record sequential file.
 This shows that GnuCOBOL creates RDWs similar to the IBM mainframe (when COB_VARSEQ_FORMAT=0, the default), but the RDW record length does not include itself, i.e. it is 4 less than the mainframe.

     To compile and run it from VS Code, click on TESTIO2.cob and select Terminal/Run Task.../Compile and Run Selected Program.

-7. **TRNSLATT**: Test converting a file from ASCII to EBCDIC, using subroutine **TRNSLAT**.

-    To compile and run it from VS Code, select Terminal/Run Task.../Compile and Run TRNSLATT.

-    The utilities folder contains C# program CobolTranslateGen that generates translation table copybooks to be used by a program like TRNSLATT.
-The programs support single byte character sets only.

 ## Authors